thbtppl/latex-tips-advice/README.md

     ```
     instead of

-    ````
+    ```
     title = {On the electrodynamics of moving bodies}
     ```
     In this way, you can easily switch from title-case to sentence-case using a `biblatex` option.
-Conversely if you forget that and the bibliography needs to be title-case, you will have add capitals manually if your biblatex style.
+Conversely if you forget that and the bibliography needs to be title-case, you will have to add all missing capitals manually.

-Surround words that remain capitalised at all times using curly brackets:
+* Surround words that remain capitalised at all times using curly brackets:

-title = {A Numerical Study of the Temporal Eigenvalue Spectrum of the {Blasius} Boundary Layer}
+    ```
+    title = {Protein Measurement with the {Folin} Phenol Reagent}
+    ```
+    Make sure it is the entire word and not the first letter (e.g. not `{F}olin`) as the kerning (spacing) between letters could be affected.
-But do not put the whole sentence between brackets (like stupid editors/software do) as it can affect the kerning between words.
+    But do not put the whole title between double brackets (like some stupid editors automatically do) such as

+    ```
+    title = {{Protein Measurement with the Folin Phenol Reagent}}
+    ```
+    since it won't be subjected to style changes.

-For author names, use the "author = {Doe, John and Dummy, Name}" format.
-Using "author = {J. Doe}" is fine, but the former helps biblatex to clearly identify name particles and abbreviate correctly, especially for authors with prefixes.
+* For author names, use the `author = {Last Name, First Name}` format.
+Using `author = {J. Doe}` is fine for simple names, but the former helps `biblatex` to clearly identify name particles and abbreviate correctly, especially for authors with prefixes like 'de' in French or 'van' in Dutch or whose last name contains two words.

+* For long given/last names (e.g. Brazilian), you may use `author = {given=Carlos Santos de Azevedo, given-i=C S {de\nopunct} A, family=Silva}` to get correct abbreviation in your reference list.

-Although many journals use the term "issue", the corresponding entry for biblatex is "number", not "issue".
+* Although many journals use the term "issue" as a subdivision in the volume, the corresponding entry for numerical values in `biblatex` is "number", not "issue".

-Put an en-dash for pages: "100--200".
+* The correct hyphenation for pages is an en-dash: `pages = {100--200}`, not `-`.

-If an entry has "1" for the volume, double check whether there is an actual volume number.
+* If an entry has `volume = {1}`, double check whether there is an actual volume number.
 Some editors mistakenly add it.

-Use "date" instead of "year" with biblatex as it offers greater flexibility.
+* Use `date` instead of `year` with `biblatex` as it offers greater flexibility.

 Add
 ```